A composition of simplified physics-based model with neural operator for trajectory-level seismic response predictions of structural systems: Numerical investigations

-Figure~\ref{Fig_pred_BW} presents an example of the predicted displacement trajectories and corresponding absolute errors, i.e., $\epsilon_i=|u_i-\hat{u}_i|$, for a representative test case using C-PhysFNO with the ELS as $\mathcal{H}_p$.
-The results exhibit close agreement with the ground truth nonlinear responses obtained from finite element simulations with errors consistently below 0.01 m.
-This demonstrates the capability of the proposed model to accurately reconstruct trajectory-level dynamics under wide-band excitations.
 Figure~\ref{Fig_compare_BW} compares top-story response predictions across all methods under the same test input: the standard FNO, C-PhysFNO with three different coarse-graining strategies, and the linear regression-based refinement applied to the ELS case.
 The standard FNO fails to capture key response trends, whereas C-PhysFNO accurately reconstructs trajectory-level dynamics across all three $\mathcal{H}_p$ types.
+These observations support the hypothesis that broadband stochastic excitations (such as band-limited white noise) lead to highly variable and spectrally complex input–output mappings, which are difficult to learn directly.
+By introducing a physics-based intermediate representation, C-PhysFNO effectively reduces this spectral gap, simplifying the learning task into a better-conditioned residual regression problem.
 Postprocessing via linear regression further refines the predictions and quantifies confidence intervals.
 Notably, the white noise excitation poses a challenging prediction task due to the lack of structure, highlighting the benefit of injecting an intermediate physics-based model.

 Table~\ref{Tab_result_BW} presents the RMSE and relative $\mathcal{L}^2$ error for all discussed neural operator models, with metrics averaged over 10 independent runs with different random seed.
 For the refined models, error metrics by mean predictions are reported.
 The results indicate that all C-PhysFNO variants consistently outperform the standard FNO, with the ELS-based model achieving the highest accuracy among the inspected coarse-graining strategies.
 Postprocessing via linear regression further refines the predictions, yielding modest yet consistent improvements across all C-PhysFNO variants.